boppreh/flappybot/README.md

 So, for best results disable "performance mode", don't use a nickname and give it a few tries to get past the mass of the players.

+PS: this was made for fun.
+Creating bots that understand images is always fun, and flappy is perfect for this.
+I don't know if scores made this way are actually submitted, and there's no effort at disguising itself.